Erkaman/pnp-gui/README.md

 can specify that the first subwidget specifies values in range `[0,1]`, the second one in range `[-2,1]` and the third one in range `[-1,0]`.

-Optionally, you can also specify labels of all the subwidgets.
+Optionally, you can also specify labels for all the subwidgets.
 The argument `["X:", "Y:", "Z:"]` specifies a label for each of the three subwidgets.

 Finally, in addition to `draggerFloat3`, there are also the widgets `draggerFloat1`, `draggerFloat2` and `draggerFloat4`.
+But they work exactly `draggerFloat3`, except that they handle arrays of size 1, 2, 4.

 Now let us look at the next lines of code in the Gui.
 Next, we have a button that randomizes all the values in the above widgets if you press it: